 It’s corny, but its true.
 By aligning security to specific data elements and transactions, business processes and security policies become aligned and everyone gets what they want.
 Users are only challenged when necessary and Security Admins can feel their polices are properly focused.

 Users can be fully productive and feel confident their data is safe and secure.
 True love!

-Want to learn more about implementing contextual access controls to your ERP systems?
+Want to learn more about implementing adaptive MFA for ERP systems?
 Then Let’s Talk!